zeek/zeek-docs/doc/frameworks/file-analysis.rst

 ===============

 Zeek supports customized file analysis via `file analyzers` that users can attach to observed files.
-Once attached, file analyzers start receiving the contents of files as Zeek extracts them from ongoing network connections.
+You can attach analyzers selectively to individual files, or register them for auto-attachment under certain conditions.
+Once attached, file analyzers start receiving the contents of files as Zeek parses them from ongoing network connections.

 Zeek comes with the following built-in analyzers:

-    * :ref:`plugin-zeek-filedataevent` to access file content via events (as sequential data streams or non-sequential content chunks),
+    * :ref:`plugin-zeek-filedataevent` to access file content via events (as data streams or content chunks),
     * :ref:`plugin-zeek-fileentropy` to compute various entropy for a file,
     * :ref:`plugin-zeek-fileextract` to extract files to disk,
     * :ref:`plugin-zeek-filehash` to produce common hash values for files,